 It is important that parents, staff and pupils work together to ensure that we can all enjoy the sun safely over the summer months.
 The sun’s rays are particularly strong over the summer and they can damage children’s skin.
 Dehydration and over-exposure to sunlight can cause huge health worries which we would like to avoid.
 Your child’s health and wellbeing are very important to us and Sun Safety is something that we take seriously at Hillcross.

 As a school we regularly talk to children about the importance of being safe in the sun during lessons and assemblies as appropriate.
-We would like to provide more shade for the children in the playground and will be including shade sails/structures in our next playground development plans.

 Your support is very important.
 You can help by: